-We recommend you wear a pair of trail shoes with a suitable grip and invest in a good rain jacket.
-If the weather is particularly warm, the welfare of the dogs always comes first, so we may either change the time/day of the class or reduce the pace of the class to avoid the risk of the dog overheating.
+When you attend one of our classes, you must wear a pair of trail shoes with a suitable grip and we would recommend that you invest in a lightweight rain jacket.
+If the weather is particularly warm, the welfare of the dogs always comes first, so we may either postpone the class, change the time/location of the class as well as reduce the pace of the class to avoid the risk of your dog overheating.

-Please inform your Dogfit Instructor when you sign up for a class (and before a class commences) if your dog has any issues or conditions they should be aware of.
+Please inform your DogFit Trainers when you sign up for a class (and before a class commences) if your dog has any issues or conditions they should be aware of.
 This is for the well-being of both your dog and other attendees.

-Your Dogfit Instructor will introduce you to some commands that we encourage you to use during the class.
+Your DogFit Trainer will introduce you to some commands that we encourage you to use during the class.
 This helps the dogs focus and makes your life easier.

 Before the Class: